 Somatic narcissists derive a sense of superiority, entitlement, and self-worth from their perception of their physical bodies.
 They use their figures and the physical space around them to express their narcissistic traits.

 Cerebral narcissists, also known as intellectual narcissists, are individuals who fulfill their narcissistic supply by being perceived as intelligent, well-read, and expert.
 These narcissists tend to be egocentric, use their intelligence against others, boast about their knowledge, excessively correct others, and downplay others’ intellectual abilities.
-While intellectual narcissists are generally smart, they often present as if they are more educated than they really are.
+While intellectual narcissists are generally smart, they frequently present as if they are more educated than they really are.
 This is done to mask underlying insecurities and lack of insight.

 Communal narcissists are those who possess grandiose, inflated perceptions of themselves within a communal environment.8 They believe they have extraordinary potential and capability, often thinking of themselves as the best listeners, helpers, socializers, and charitable people on the planet.
 In reality, they are fairly hypocritical, as most of their focus centers on meeting their own intrinsic needs.